-- Deliver high-performance services and design precincts that satisfy the varied needs of our customers - in terms of reliability, convenience, comfort, safety, security and seamless travel. - Appropriately use data-sharing with Transport partners to learn more about our customers' travel patterns and preferences, to improve the performance of our network and enhance the door-to-door customer journey. - Plan and implement work to transition the Sydney Metro City & Southwest project from delivery to operation and its integration with the Metro North West Line. - Attract and retain tenants within our precincts and places along the Metro North West Line. - Design with safety and security in mind to protect our customers and staff, and the integrity of our network, including trains, stations and corridors. - Work with our partners and contractors to facilitate compliance our Security Assurance Framework. - Implement effective cyber security initiatives to increase our operational resilience.
+- Deliver high-performance services and design precincts that satisfy the varied needs of our customers - in terms of reliability, convenience, comfort, safety, security and seamless travel. - Appropriately use data-sharing with Transport partners to learn more about our customers' travel patterns and preferences, to improve the performance of our network and enhance the door-to-door customer journey. - Implement work to transition the Sydney Metro City & Southwest project from delivery to operation and its integration with the Metro North West Line. - Attract and retain tenants within our precincts and places along the Metro North West Line. - Design with safety and security in mind to protect our customers and staff, and the integrity of our network, including trains, stations and corridors. - Increase our operational resilience by implementing effective cyber security initiatives and work with our partners and contractors to facilitate compliance with our Safety Assurance Framework.

-- · Operational performance: Achieve: - average annual patronage growth of at least 2 per cent.\ - service frequency reliability of at least 98 per cent. - net positive customer sentiment of at least 90 per cent, measured through regular surveys. - response to and management of security related risks and supporting law enforcement agencies to keep our places safe. - Realise precinct commercial opportunities (retail) controlled by Sydney Metro and OpCo, with regard to full retail tenancy rates for the Metro North West Line and completion of the Sydney Metro City & Southwest project retail space in line with Integrated Station Development and other contracts. - Embark upon operational readiness activities in line with the Operational Readiness Framework for Sydney Metro City & Southwest. - Complete an annual program of Security Assurance Reviews with our contractors. - Achieve an improvement in the target maturity level of the TfNSW Cyber Attestation Score. - Develop security standards and technical specifications.
+- Operational performance: Achieve: - average annual patronage growth of at least 2 per cent. - service frequency reliability of at least 98 per cent. - net positive customer sentiment of at least 90 per cent, measured through regular surveys. - response to and management of security related risks and supporting law enforcement agencies to keep our places safe. - Realise precinct commercial opportunities (retail)† controlled by Sydney Metro and OpCo, with regard to full retail tenancy rates for the Metro North West Line and completion of the Sydney Metro City & Southwest project retail space in line with Integrated Station Development and other contracts. - Embark upon operational readiness activities in line with the Operational Readiness Framework for Sydney Metro City & Southwest. - Complete an annual program of Security Assurance Reviews with our contractors. - Achieve an improvement in the target maturity level of the TfNSW Cyber Attestation Score. - Develop security standards and technical specifications.

-\Initial growth dependant on COVID-19 recovery and continued easing of restrictions. †Per Operations, Trains and Systems Project Deed, Schedule 9 (Section 6).
+'Initial growth dependant on COVID-19 recovery and continued easing of restrictions. †Per Operations, Trains and Systems Project Deed, Schedule 9 (Section 6).